Driving towards zero road deaths through an engaging educational playbook

 Knowing when done is better than perfect

 Pushing towards our 'most loveable product' with a strong focus on front-end polish, it was easy to spend time on a pixel perfect production site.
-With time and budget running out, it's easy to get distracted and prioritise the wrong things.
+With time and budget running out, prioritising the right things was so important.

-On the final push of building a product, it's easy to focus on micro details when you should be thinking about the macro — always prioritise around the big picture, not just what you're looking at.
+On the final push of building a o-1 product, it's easy to focus on micro details and detriment the macro — always prioritise around the big picture, not just what you're looking at.